Week in Review: Global Stocks Plunge on China's Growth Setbacks

 The week ahead

-- US durable goods orders, new home sales and consumer confidence are reported on Tuesday, 26 May.
+- US new home sales are reported on Tuesday, 25 August.

 Stay focused and diversified